Joakim-animate90/AutoToC/README.md

 ## Limitations

-- Currently optimized for legal documents with specific formatting
 - Processes only the first 20 pages of a PDF by default (adjustable in the code)
 - Requires an OpenAI API key with access to GPT-4 vision capabilities
 - Performance depends on PDF quality and clarity